Low GI bread takes less than five minutes of your time using a basic machine.

 Adding fibre, fat and protein when baking your bread radically changes how quickly it is digested and turned into sugar.

-Even whole wheat bread has a fairly high glycemic index but because of its inherent fibrous bran, it is digested more slowly than white bread.
+Even whole wheat bread from the supermarket has a fairly high glycemic index, due to the refining, but because of its inherent fibrous bran, it is digested more slowly than white bread.
 Add butter, cheese or a slice of ham, and a leaf of lettuce and you have a quite different kettle of fish.

 Since the onset of the low carbohydrate diets for the obese, manufacturers have found to their dismay that their sales have dropped; enter low glycemic index bread.